-Cash used in investing activities in the three months ended September 30, 2007 of \$17.2 million consisted primarily of capital expenditures of \$16.6 million and capitalized software and website development costs of \$1.0 million partially offset by net sales of marketable securities of \$0.4 million.
-Capital expenditures of \$7.5 million were related to the purchase of print production equipment for our printing facilities, \$6.8 million were related to construction and land acquisition costs at our printing facilities and \$1.8 million were related to purchases of information technology related assets.
+Cash used in investing activities in the six months ended December 31, 2007 of \$34.5 million was attributable primarily to capital expenditures of \$34.7 million, acquisition of intangible assets representing the purchase of the vista.com domain name of \$1.2 million, and capitalized software and website development costs of \$2.2 million, partially offset by net sales of marketable securities of \$3.6 million.
+Capital expenditures of \$16.1 million were related to the purchase of equipment for our production facilities, \$12.0 million were related to construction and land acquisition costs at our production facilities and \$6.6 million were related to purchases of information technology and facility related assets.

 Financing Activities.
-Cash provided by financing activities in the three months ended September 30, 2008 of \$1.5 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$2.9 million, partially offset by net payments in connection with our loan facilities of \$0.8 million and the use of \$0.6 million to pay minimum withholding taxes related to the vesting of RSUs granted and common shares withheld under our equity incentive plans.
+Cash used by financing activities in the six months ended December 31, 2008 of \$45.2 million was primarily attributable to the repurchase of 2,554,302 common shares for \$45.5 million, payments in connection with our bank loans of \$1.6 million associated with the purchase of production assets for our facilities and the use of \$1.4 million to pay minimum withholding taxes related to the vesting of restricted share units (RSUs) granted and common shares withheld under our equity incentive plans, partially offset by the issuance of common shares pursuant to share option exercises of \$3.3 million.
+Effective November 9, 2008 VistaPrint's shareholders approved our ability to hold treasury shares.
+The repurchases of shares made by us prior to November 9, 2008 are treated as retired shares and repurchases after this date are presented as treasury shares.

-On August 12, 2008, we announced that our Board of Directors had authorized our repurchase of up to an aggregate of \$50.0 million of our common shares from time to time on the open market.
-The timing and amount of any shares repurchased will be determined by our management based on its evaluation of market conditions and other factors.
+On August 12, 2008, we had announced that our Board of Directors authorized our repurchase of up to an aggregate of \$50.0 million of our common shares from time to time on the open market.
+As of December 31, 2008 we had \$4.5 million remaining under this approved repurchase program.
 The share repurchase authorization expires on February 8, 2010, but may be suspended or discontinued by us at any time.
-During the three months ended September 30, 2008 no shares were repurchased under the program.
-However, as of the filing of this report on October 29, 2008, we had repurchased 503,398 shares for approximately \$13.9 million, at an average price of \$27.52 per share.

-Cash used in financing activities in the three months ended September 30, 2007 of \$0.1 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$1.5 million, partially offset by net payments in connection with our equipment loan facilities of \$0.8 million associated with the purchase of production assets for our printing facilities and the use of \$0.8 million to pay minimum withholding taxes related to the vesting of RSUs granted and common shares withheld under our equity incentive plans.
+Cash provided by financing activities in the six months ended December 31, 2007 of \$2.6 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$5.8 million, partially offset by payments in connection with our bank loans of \$1.6 million associated with the purchase of assets for our production facilities and the use of \$1.6 million to pay minimum withholding taxes related to the vesting of RSUs granted and common shares withheld under our equity incentive plans.